ArjenLammers/sentry/README.md

 - Import the module into the project (e.g. from the App Store)
 - Implement the `Sentry.Administration` snippet into your project.
 - Attach `Sentry.AfterStartup` to your after startup flow.
+- Mendix Native
 	- Include the Sentry widget on your homepages (e.g. for both the Anonymous and User homepage)
+	- Configure the Native Sentry settings.
+	- Add the `Sentry.NativeConfiguration` to your Offline Synchronization profile.
+- Desktop/Web
+	- Connect the InitWebSentry nanoflow to a nanoflow which starts early in your app.
+	- Configure the Native Sentry settings.
 - Apply the Sentry actions within your model where they suit the best.
 - Apply the Sentry configuration at the Native and Runtime Configuration in the `Administration`
-- Add the `Sentry.NativeConfiguration` to your Offline Synchronization profile.

 ### Debugging